 5. A spoon of cinnamon on something sweet

-6. A spoon of vinegar in a salad dressing
+6. A spoon of vinegar in salad dressing

 7. A spoon of mustard or hot sauce instead of creamy condiments